qyxtim/AI-For-Games/sudoku/README.md

 - Then, it uses AI to check if the sudoku is solvable
   - if the sudoku is solvable, it will output the sudoku
   - if the sudoku is not solvable, go back to step one

+## Potential Problems

+Because the AI uses backtracking to generate and solve Sudoku, when it encounters some difficult Sudoku problems, it will take a long time to solve them.
+This means that it may cause the program to be "No Response".